Community Involvement - 40 Hours

-In addition, the Ministry is providing increased flexibility in how all secondary students can earn hours in 2023-24, as follows:
+In addition, the Ministry is providing increased flexibility in how all secondary students can earn hours, as follows:

 Notification of Completion of Community Involvement Activities Form

-Grand Erie’s liability insurance policy will protect students and community sponsors from litigation arising during the forty hours of community activities, other than those involving negligence.
+Grand Erie’s liability insurance policy protects students and community sponsors from litigation arising during the forty hours of community activities, other than those involving negligence.

 Workplace or other accident insurance is not provided under the Board’s insurance policy.
 Parents should consider purchasing student accident insurance if personal coverage is insufficient.

-For more, obtain insurance and Students and Accidents information.
+For more information and to obtain insurance, see Students and Accidents information.